Saturday, May 23, 2009

 discomfort, heat and cold, praise and censure, strength and weakness.

-Detached from name and form, lustful desires and sensual enjoyments and also detached from our knowledge and abilities.
+Detached from names and forms, lustful desires and sensual enjoyments and also detached from our knowledge and abilities/disabilities.

 Detached from anger, hatred, jealousy, greed, selfishness, pride, caste, social status, fame, wealth, success, failure, health, illness, happiness and unhappiness, virtues and merits, clinging, longing, fear, worries, excitements and all sorts of good and evil intentions.